Feeling Drained? Choose the Right Battery for Your Trolling Motor

 Deep Cycle Batteries

-deep cycle battery is in your hand and on your desk.
-Laptops, smartphones and tablets all have what's technically a deep cycle battery.
+A deep cycle battery is in your hand and on your desk.
+Laptops, smartphones and tablets all have what's technically a deep-cycle battery.

 Dual Purpose Batteries

-Dual purpose batteries are a hybrid of cranking and deep cycle.
+Dual-purpose batteries are a hybrid of cranking and deep cycles.
 For small boats, short trips or wholly different applications, these batteries work well.

 But to run a quality trolling motor, they're not the best choice.